Stahls/wh-example/readme.md

 ### Parameters ###

-Note: this parameters shouldn't use other values than the given on the sample app
+Note: theser parameters shouldn't use other values than the given on the sample app as they will affect export's output.

 UserID: authenticates the request
 jobmode: singlepagepdf